 Achieving comprehensive personal privacy is a complicated goal involving a lot of complex, discrete steps.
-On this blog I (and on the podcast we) spend a lot of time focusing on the highly specific, individual steps.
+On this blog I spend a lot of time focusing on the highly specific, individual steps.
 Often we fail to provide a lot of context for why we’re doing them, or how they fit into the bigger picture.
 This was called to my attention recently when an old friend contacted me.
 He has a legitimate safety reason to wish to be more private, and asked me for advice.
-Unfortunately, I don’t have a single blog post or podcast episode I could offer him that effectively introduces the basic steps of protecting your home address.
+Unfortunately, I don’t have a single blog post I could offer him that effectively introduces the basic steps of protecting your home address.
 Continue reading “Five Steps to Protecting Your Home Address”

 This post is a continuation of the series on smartphone interfaces and will cover Bluetooth interface security.
 Let me begin by saying that Bluetooth security is not as bad as it once was.
 As with the other articles in the series I will cover both the security and privacy concerns around this interface.
 Continue reading “Smartphone Bluetooth Interface Security”

 As readers here know, I really like Abine’s privacy service, Blur.
 What you may not know is that Abine also offers a service to protects privacy in another way.
 DeleteMe is Abine’s automated “opt-out” service.
 If you have read Hiding From the Internet or The Complete Privacy and Security Desk Reference, you know that opting out yourself can be frustrating and time consuming.
 The allure of services like these is in their convenience.
 You pay for the service, then carry on with life.
 Within a few months, your stuff is gone.
 Or so they say.
 I decided that I want to see for myself how services like this work, so I reached out to DeleteMe… Continue reading “DeleteMe – Privacy for Hire?”